berenicechisholm9/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 Embrace new programming languages, frameworks, and tools, but always keep in mind the principles of software engineering and good programming practices.

 To stay ahead of the curve, regularly read technology blogs, subscribe to industry newsletters, attend conferences, participate in online forums, learn from open-source projects, practice coding challenges, network with fellow developers, teach others, share your knowledge, ask questions, listen, observe, experiment, iterate, repeat.

+# 2023-12-23
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is clear, concise, and easy to understand, as it leads to fewer bugs, easier maintenance, and better collaboration."